Manipulating the DOM is a core task in web development, enabling dynamic interactions, content updates, and user interface enhancements.

 requestAnimationFrame(updateCounter);

 Efficient DOM manipulation is essential for ensuring your website performs smoothly and responds quickly to user interactions.
-By following these best practices and avoiding common pitfalls, you can minimize performance costs and create more responsive web applications.
+Cache DOM references, batch reads and writes, use DocumentFragment for bulk insertions, and prefer requestAnimationFrame for visual updates.

-For more insights on optimizing your DOM, check out our detailed guide on avoiding excessive DOM size to improve your website’s performance and user experience.
+For more insights on optimizing your DOM, check out our detailed guide on avoiding excessive DOM size and our guide on improving frontend and scrolling performance.